jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   helps clarify or was a key to some practice question.
 * You'll definitely want a hard copy to annotate, but also a PDF version for text search
-* Consider cutting off the binding so you can put it into a 3-ring binder for protection and to easily lay flat.
-For each module in school, pull out only the relevant section.
-I did this at Staples for $3, but be sure to ask them to slice very close to the binding, otherwise you lose some of the inner marginal text.
-Since I had a PDF of the original, anything that wasn't actual study material was thrown away: all pages from front cover until Behavioral Science, all pages after Rapid Review.
+* You're going to spend a lot of time with this book and carry it everywhere you go.
+Consider cutting off the binding so you can put it into a 3-ring binder for protection and to easily lay flat.
+Staples/OfficeMax will punch holes for $3, but be sure to ask them to slice very close to the binding, otherwise you lose some of the inner marginal text.
+  * For each module in school, pull out only the relevant section and use a slim folder.
+  * Since I had a PDF of the original, anything that wasn't actual study material was thrown away:  all pages from front cover until Behavioral Science, all pages after Rapid Review.
 This cut out over a hundred pages.

 ### [Pathoma](//www.pathoma.com): pathology review   {#pathoma}